Skip to Main Content

 As AI technology continues to advance and become more widely available, government affairs professionals need to understand how it will impact their work and the policies they’re advocating for.

 Going a step further, AI can even streamline workflows and help teams be more productive — if you know how to use it.
-But as AI becomes increasingly sophisticated, it is essential to understand the ethical and regulatory implications of its use.
+FiscalNote's Copilot for Policy, for instance, can help you go from monitoring legislation to briefing your organization on why it matters, in less time than ever.
+As AI becomes increasingly sophisticated, it is essential to understand the ethical and regulatory implications of its use.

 Watch our recorded webinar to learn from industry experts and policymakers on how AI is already revolutionizing public policy and issues management.
 Our panel of speakers explore key questions and controversies surrounding the use of AI, legislative and regulatory developments, and how you can test, and use AI tools to be even better at your job.